ixion-spacecat/ixions-realm/src/terminal-frog.md

 ### Controls

-{% gallery 2,
+{% gallery "controls-and-options" %}
-  "/img/art-terminal-frog-controls.jpg"
+{% galleryImage "/img/art-terminal-frog-controls.jpg", "Controls" %}
-%}
+{% endgallery %}

 The controls give us a window into the kinds of things Terminal Frog can do.
 Their main actions are jump, ram (attack), snatch (presumably with a long sticky tongue), shield, pick up, and throw.
 They can also rear back for a super jump.
 The movement controls indicate that there may be some top-view levels in addition to the normal side-scrolling action.